 Vitamin E prevents damage to the cell membrane of the liver cells

 A small amount of fat is normally present in hepatocytes.
 The original source of this fat is from the diet.
-From the intestines (remember, bile needs to be present for this to occur) fat is absorbed into bloodstream, binds to albumin and is presented to hepatocytes.
+From the intestines ( bile needs to be present for this to occur- you learned about this in the liver physiology section) fat is absorbed into bloodstream, binds to albumin, and is presented to hepatocytes.
 This fat is in several forms, the main ones being cholesterol, triglycerides, and fatty acids.

 Fat is used for energy, the production of sex and steroid hormones, in cell wall integrity, and as storage for future energy needs.
 In a normal liver the rate at which the fat from the bloodstream enters the liver and the rate at which the liver utilizes this fat is roughly equal.
 When there is an imbalance between the rate of deposition of fat in hepatocytes, and the rate of utilization of this fat, the amount of triglycerides builds up and lipidosis results.
 In many species this excess of fat in the hepatocytes causes no serious problem.
 In cats it can become a serious problem.